henninb/flutter-minnesota-whist/docs/privacy-policy.md

-# Privacy Policy for Five Hundred
+# Privacy Policy for Minnesota Whist

 **Last updated: October 25, 2025**

 ## Introduction

-This privacy policy applies to the Five Hundred app (hereby referred to as "Application") for mobile devices that was created by Brian Henning (hereby referred to as "Service Provider") as an Open Source service.
+This privacy policy applies to the Minnesota Whist app (hereby referred to as "Application") for mobile devices that was created by Brian Henning (hereby referred to as "Service Provider") as an Open Source service.

 ## Information Collection and Use